sodaliterocks/sodalite/README.md

 #### Cleaning Up

 Build contents is located at `./build/` (or whatever you set `<working-dir>` to), which can be deleted to start afresh.
-Specifically this holds:
+Specifically this holds the following (which can be individually deleted instead):

  - `./build/repo/` &mdash; OSTree repository for Sodalite
  - `./build/cache/` &mdash; Cache for Fedora packages